An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Survival Analysis of SEER Lymphoma Patients

 Techniques in \cite{therneau2017} were used to allow the parameters to be piecewise-constant over time.
-Two cut-offs were chosen at 2 and 30 months based on the time-dependent pattern obtained from the naive model.
-The interaction of \proglang{age}, \proglang{Female} and \proglang{Black} with the generated \proglang{tgroup} as strata, respectively, gives the model more flexibility to fit to the data.
-The new model resulted in $T(G)=T_{1:140}(G)= 5.75$ on 9 degrees of freedom with a $p$-value of 0.77, which indicates that the proportional hazards assumption for the revised model is appropriate based on the full data.
-Supplementary Figure 3 presents time-dependency plot of parameters for the revised model.
+Two cut-offs were chosen at 2 and 30 months based on the time-variation pattern of $\hat{\bbeta}(t)$ obtained from the naive model.
+A factor variable \proglang{tgroup} is defined to indicate on which intervals the corresponding observation contributes to estimation of $\bbeta$.
+For example, a subject with survival time 25 and event 1 will now be represented separately on two intervals: one with time interval $(0, 2]$, with event 0 and $\proglang{tgroup}=1$, and the other with time interval $(2,25]$, with event 1 and $\proglang{tgroup}=2$.
+The interaction of \proglang{Age}, \proglang{Female} and \proglang{Black} with the generated \proglang{tgroup} as strata gives the model more flexibility to fit to the data.
+The new model resulted in $T(\G)=T_{1:140}(\G)= 5.75$ on 9 degrees of freedom with a $p$-value of 0.77, which indicates that the PH assumption for the revised model is appropriate based on the full data.
+Web Figure~S6 presents time-variation plot of parameters for the revised model.

-To evaluate the performance of the online updating parameter estimates and test statistics under the revised model, at each block $k, ~k = 1,\ldots, 140$, we calculated the parameter estimates, the online updating cumulative statistics $T_k(G)$, the online updating window version statistics $T_k^w(G)$, and also $T_{1:k}(G)$ based on the single large dataset consisting of all cumulative data up to block~$k$.
-Two online updating cumulative statistics $T_k(G)$ were obtained, one using the CEE estimator $\hat{\beta}_k$ and the other using the CUEE estimator $\tilde{\beta}_k$.
-For the window version, the CEE estimator $\hat{\beta}_k$ was used for computational convenience, and two widths $w=1$ and $w=10$ were considered.
+To evaluate the performance of the online updating parameter estimates and test statistics under the revised model, at each block $k, ~k = 1,\ldots, 140$, we calculated the parameter estimates, $T_k(\G)$, $T_k^w(\G)$, and also $T_{1:k}(\G)$ based on the single large dataset consisting of all cumulative data up to block~$k$.
+Two versions of $T_k(\G)$ were obtained, one using the CEE estimator $\hat{\bbeta}_k$ and the other using the CUEE estimator $\tilde{\bbeta}_k$.
+For $T_k^w(\G)$, the CEE estimator $\hat{\bbeta}_k$ was used as discussed previously, and two widths $w=1$ and $w=10$ were considered.
 The trajectories of different versions of the test statistics were plotted in the left panel of Figure~\ref{fig:diagstats}.
-While the proportional hazards assumption seemed to be satisfied within each individual block, as well as in cumulative data up to each accumulation point, both online updating cumulative statistics $T_k(G)$ resulted in a rejection of the null hypothesis, and both window versions also resulted in a few rejections along the stream.
+While the PH assumption seemed to be satisfied within each individual block ($w=1$), as well as in cumulative data up to each accumulation point, both online updating cumulative statistics $T_k(\G)$ resulted in a rejection of the null hypothesis, and $T_k^w(\G)$ when $w=10$ also resulted in a few rejections along the stream.